thehandsomezebra/bitbucket-branch-mgmt-resource/README.md

 A resource type to do some branch management in a repo via concourse.

+Please look in the [examples](examples/README.md) to understand how you could use this.

 This resource type has three commands:

 - [Make a new branch](#make-a-new-branch)